microsoft/Windows-DevRel/Tutorials/winui-local-ai/8-congrats.md

 # Congratulations!

-In this lab, you learned how to build a WinUI app that leverages Windows Copilot Runtime APIs and the Windows Community Toolkit.
+In this lab, you learned how to build a WinUI app that leverages Windows AI Foundry​ APIs and the Windows Community Toolkit.
 You explored the integration of AI-powered features, such as image description and poem generation, while ensuring data privacy by keeping all processing on the device.

 Please provide your input on the lab experience through [survey](https://aka.ms/build25-win-lab).